nonmodernist/holreg/content/author-profiles/gene-stratton-porter.md

 ## Legacy and Impact

 Gene Stratton-Porter's dual career as novelist and filmmaker illuminates the complex relationship between American literary regionalism and early Hollywood.
-Her attempt to use film as a vehicle for environmental education anticipates later traditions of nature documentary, while her business model—author-controlled production companies creating adaptations of their own work—would inspire other writer-filmmakers.
+Her attempt to use film as a vehicle for environmental education anticipates later traditions of nature documentary, while her business model—author-controlled production companies creating adaptations of their own work—was unique.

 Though her novels fell out of popular favor after World War II, Stratton-Porter's influence on environmental literature and regional filmmaking persists.
 Her integration of conservation activism with popular entertainment established patterns that continue to shape how American culture represents the relationship between human communities and natural environments.

-The twenty-one film adaptations of her work, spanning from the silent era through the end of the classical Hollywood period, provide a unique case study in how the film industry engaged with environmental themes during the first half of the twentieth century.
-While most of these films are now lost, their production histories reveal both the possibilities and limitations of using popular media to advance conservation causes.
+The twenty-two film adaptations of her work, spanning from the silent era through the end of the classical Hollywood period, provide a unique case study in how the film industry engaged with environmental themes during the first half of the twentieth century.
+While most of these films are now lost or unavailable for home viewing, their production histories reveal both the possibilities and limitations of using popular media to advance conservation causes.